Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move all capitalised 1st letter files into the tmp directory.

 Task 16.
 Clean Emacs.
 (101-clean emacs)
 Delete all files in the current working directory that end with ~

+Task 17.
+Tree.
+(102-tree)
+create directories welcome, welcome to and welcome to school.